 Go to Behavior > Behavior Flow to find out how the users are interacting and going through the various pages on your site.

 It’s basically a visual representation of the path the users are taking through your website.

 A landing page is the first page that your users land on when they visit your website.
 It is not always your home page.

 You can change the default Landing Page option to see the website traffic from a specific source, medium etc.

 For example, you can select Source option to see where people are coming from and track how they move through your site.

 Knowing this flow will help you understand which pages you need to add the most important information such as an opt-in form.
 It will also help you prioritize the changes you are planning on your website.

 5: Which pages are the visitors first coming to on your site?

 Go to Behavior > Site Content > Landing Pages to find out which page on your site they are landing first.
 HINT: Not everyone comes to your home page first.

-6: Which pages are the most popular to your users?
-What are the top performing blog posts on your site?
+6: Which pages are the most popular with your users?
+What are the top-performing blog posts on your site?